Sold Out Hotels at Disney World in Late 2022

-Walt Disney World resort availability is extremely limited for this Christmas season all the way through Easter 2022, prompting reader questions and concerns.
+Walt Disney World resort availability is extremely limited for this Christmas season through early January 2023, prompting reader questions and concerns.
 This post addresses what’s going on with the sold out hotels, lack of discounts, and commentary about what you can expect later next year.
-(Updated February 20, 2022.)
+(Updated October 10, 2022.)

-This serves as an update to that, but also as a “heads up” to those starting to think about planning 2022 Walt Disney World vacations.
-With some hotels already having limited available through early Summer 2022, we’d strongly recommend booking your resort and other vacation components early.
+This essentially serves as a “heads up” to those thinking about last minute holiday trips or anyone wondering why many or most hotels are showing up as unavailable when searching for rooms.
+With some hotels already having limited available through early 2023, we’d strongly recommend booking your resort and other vacation components ASAP.
 Get something flexible and refundable locked-in now so you aren’t shut out or paying higher prices later.
-Additionally, we now have explanations as to why this is happening…
+Additionally, we now have explanations as to why this is happening.

 Despite this inventory spike, many Walt Disney World hotels are sold out for a range of dates in the next several months.
 The simplest and most straightforward explanation for sold out resorts at Walt Disney World is demand.
 We’ve been warning ad nauseam of “Revenge Travel” at Walt Disney World.
-People who postponed travel the last couple years have made up for lost time–and have been making it rain.
+You’re probably sick of hearing about this, but the travel industry continues to see strong bookings due to consumers shifting their spending from goods to services to make up for lost time.